-The Unmanned Systems Innovation Laboratory houses multi-disciplinary research and education programs for the Unmanned Systems Research Institute in the College of Engineering, Architecture and Technology.
+The grand opening of EXCELSIOR (https://news.okstate.edu/articles/engineering-architecture-technology/2019/ceat_celebrates_grand_opening_of_excelsior.html), an unmanned systems innovation laboratory, was celebrated on Nov.
+2, 2019.
+The new lab houses multi-disciplinary research and education programs for the Unmanned Systems Research Institute in the College of Engineering, Architecture and Technology.
 The facility offers a recognized emphasis in instruction and research in unmanned aircraft systems and supplies hands-on analysis, design, construction and flight testing of UAS platforms.
 Students focus on projects that include flight testing and operations.
 Research opportunities include UAS design, aerodynamics, flight path management and airspace integration, sense and avoid, controls, structures, aeroacoustics, propulsion, communications and operations, and sensors and payloads.